Imagine it’s 5:00 a.m. and your cell phone alarm is ringing. You’re supposed to be at the gym in 30 minutes for your morning conditioning session.

 P.M.
 Routine (x7)

-In the Way of Life app, you can also set your week to start on a specific day (I suggest Monday)—and you can set reminders for yourself (I suggest one hour before bed) to track how well you executed your intentions each day.
+In the Way of Life app, you can also set your week to start on a specific day (I suggest Monday)—and you can set reminders for yourself (I suggest one hour before bed and one hour after you wake up) to track how well you executed your intentions each day.

-The next step (#4) is to do a weekly Reflection and Refocus, or what I call “R&R”.
-I do this by sending a screenshot text message of my Way of Life journals to my accountability partner along.
+The next step is to do a weekly (#4) Reflection and Refocus, or what I call “R&R2”.
+I do this by sending a screenshot text message of my Way of Life journals to my accountability partner along with what I call a start, stop, continue reflection.

-Adapt and adjust your intentions as you see fit, changing them as necessary.
-I suggest revisiting them at least every 90 days, but more frequently when you just start out and haven't developed a rhythm.
+You can also adapt and adjust your intentions as you see fit based on your reflection and change them as necessary.
+I suggest revisiting them at least every 90 days, but more frequently when you just start out and haven't yet developed your personal success process.

 Stay emotionally neutral in your evaluation of yourself, especially early on in the process